 Stool Collection & DNA Extraction

-Participants were given at-home stool collection kits and stored their sample in their freezer for no longer than 3 days.
+Participants were given at-home stool collection kits consisting of a large plastic container (Medline, 320-DYND36500), a stool collection hat (Medline, DYND36600), gloves, a facemask, and a stool collection guide.
+Subjects stored their sample in their freezer for no longer than 3 days.
 Samples were transported on dry ice to the lab, then stored in a -80C freezer until homogenization.
 In a biosafety cabinet, stool was homogenized in liquid nitrogen, then stored in -80C.
 DNA was extracted from stool samples using the QIAamp PowerFecal Pro DNA Kit (Qiagen, Cat.
 No. 51804) following the manufacturer’s instructions.
 All samples except those collected in India had an additional wash step (C5) to improve DNA purity.
 DNA samples were sent to Gut4Health Microbiome Core Facility (BC Children’s Hospital Research Institute, Vancouver, British Columbia) for 16S sequencing on the Illumina MiSeq platform (V4-V4 region amplified with 515f and 806r primers) (~75,800 reads per sample).
 For shotgun sequencing, DNA concentration was normalized to 30uL in nuclease free water, then sent to the Center for Health Genomics and Informatics (University of Calgary, British Columbia) for shotgun sequencing on the Illumina NovaSeq platform (~9.9M reads per sample).

 16S Microbiome Analysis